snoop2head/Tokenized-Lip-Reading/README.md

 Weakly Supervised Pretraining for Cross Modal Video Language Transformers in Lip Reading in the Wild (LRW) Benchmark without additional data.

-Currently working in progress where new methodology will be released soon.
+Currently work in progress where new methodology will be released soon.

 ### Abstract